bella-jy/mmEMP/README.md

   ```
   python ghost_eliminate.py
   ```
-  After running, the refined point cloud coordinates will be saved in the enhanced_points.txt.
+  After running, the refined point cloud coordinates will be saved in the `mmEMP/enhanced_points.txt`.
 ## Citation
 If you find our work useful in your research, please consider citing:
   ```